msteenhagen/msteenhagen.github.io/index.md

 His doctoral work, [_Appearance and Representation_](http://msteenhagen.github.io/Appearance-and-representation/), defends a new approach to images.

-He was recently [awarded a grant](http://www.newdirectionsproject.com/2015/09/14/distance/) to organise a big conference on the distal senses.
+The [New Directions in the Study of the Mind](http://www.newdirectionsproject.com/) project at Cambridge University recently [awarded him a grant](http://www.newdirectionsproject.com/2015/09/14/distance/) to organise a big conference on the distal senses.

 Maarten gives frequent [talks](http://msteenhagen.github.io/talks/).
 He can be reached via [email](mailto:maarten.steenhagen@uantwerp.be) or shouted at on [Twitter](http://www.twitter.com/msteenhagen).